fergusq/tampio/README.md

 <sup>a</sup>The precedence level of a conjunction depends on the cases of the operands, as both operands must share the same case.

 <sup>b</sup>Conjunctions are a special type of binary operator that require that the operands always are in the same case.
 Other binary operators require that the first operand is in the nominative case.

+## Evaluation

+An expression is evaluated in the following steps:

+1. The expression is matches against every pattern in the current file, from up to down.
+The expression is substituted with the first matching expression.
+2. If no expression matches, apply steps 1 and 2 (but not step 3) to each nested expression.
+3. Repeat steps 1 and 2 until the expression and nested expressions do not match any pattern.

+For example, given the following definitions, `nollan seuraaja plus nollan seuraaja` is evaluated as shown.

+    nolla plus x on x                          # def 1 x:n seuraaja plus y on x plus y:n seuraaja # def 2

+    nollan seuraaja plus nollan seuraaja
+    # (step 1) matches def 2 (x:n seuraaja plus y)
+    # (step 3) repeat
+    x plus y:n seuraaja
+    # (step 1) does not match
+    # (step 2) evaluate x and y:n seuraaja (x = nolla, y = nollan seuraaja)
+    # (step 3) repeat
+    nolla plus nollan seuraajan seuraaja
+    # (step 1) matches def 1 (nolla plus x)
+    # (step 3) repeat
+    x
+    # (step 1) matches (x = nollan seuraajan seuraaja)
+    # (step 3) repeat
+    nollan seuraajan seuraaja
+    # (step 1) does not match
+    # (step 2) no nested expression matches
+    # (step 3) no need to repeat, stop evaluation

 ## Finnish declension